 The Chihuahua is one of only a few breeds that moved into England from the United States.
 By 1897, a Chihuahua was formally exhibited at the Ladies Kennel Club Show.
 UK (United Kingdom) registration privileges followed in 1907 which would appear to be a meteoric rise to fame except that it was seventeen years before the next Chihuahua was registered!

-Less than one hundred Chihuahuas were recorded by the beginning of WWII.
+The Chihuahua Club of America (CCA) was founded in 1923 but less than one hundred Chihuahuas were recorded by the beginning of WWII.
 The low breeding population was critically impacted by the bombing and devastation which followed.
-By 1949, there remained only eight Chihuahuas accounted for in Great Britain.
+By 1949, there were only eight Chihuahuas officially accounted for in Great Britain.

 As post-war families recovered, many Brits turned to dogs for solace and with food and furnishings still scarce, a logical pet choice was the Chihuahua.
 Easily fitting in cramped quarters during the rebuilding, cheap to feed, the littlest dog filled the empty arms and hearts of those who had suffered terrible losses.